makichiis/TumbleTiles/README.md

 Implements the tumble tile model as designed by Robert Schweller and Tim Wylie.
 This project was done for the [Algorithmic Self-Assembly Research Group (ASARG)](https://asarg.hackresearch.com) at the University of Texas - Rio Grande Valley.

+Python 3.0 port and current developments are maintained by [Sarah Evans](https://github.com/makichiis).

 ### 1.1 Requirements ###
   * Required: